TGAC/COPO-documentation/help/faq.rst

       <br>

    .. note::

       * The manifest **must** be reuploaded in the same profile that the samples were submitted in.

+      * If the manifest requires permits, the permits **must** also be reuploaded so that the samples' updates can be processed.

    * The desired value(s) will be updated once the field value is not a compliance field [#f1]_.
    * See the :ref:`samples-update` section for information about which field values can be updated.